Last updated 10/02/2021 - Clarksons Research Ref:CRSLOSTC v12

 (a) the Provider may, without liability to the Customer, disable the Customer’s and each Authorised User’s password, account and access to the Service.
 The Provider shall be under no obligation to provide the Service while any overdue invoice remains unpaid; and

 (b) interest shall accrue on such overdue amounts at an annual rate equal to 3% over the then current lending rate of the Provider’s bankers in the UK from time to time, commencing on the Due Date and continuing until fully paid, whether before or after judgment.

-5.4 Other Payment Terms.
-Unless otherwise agreed in writing by the Provider, all amounts and fees stated or referred to in this Agreement are (a) payable in British pounds sterling; (b) non-cancellable and non-refundable; and (c) exclusive of value added tax, which shall be added to the Provider’s invoice(s) at the appropriate rate.
+5.6 Other Payment Terms.
+Unless otherwise agreed in writing by the Provider, all amounts and fees stated or referred to in this Agreement are (a) payable in British pounds sterling; and (b) non-cancellable and non-refundable.

 6. PROPRIETARY RIGHTS

 6.1 Reservation of Rights.
 The Customer acknowledges and agrees that all IPR and other rights in and/or to the Service and/or the Content are expressly reserved to and owned by the Provider or (as applicable) the Provider Parties and that the Customer is granted or acquires no rights in and/or to any of them except as expressly set out in this Agreement.